Lasen-Kulanaka/Peer-to-peer---File-Sharing-Application---2nd-year-Data-Communication-and-Networks-project/README.md

 # Peer-To-Peer File Sharing Application

 ## Overview
-This is a Java-based Peer-to-Peer (P2P) file-sharing application developed for the **CSCI 21023** course.
+This is a Java-based Peer-to-Peer (P2P) file-sharing application developed for the **CSCI 21023** (Data Communication and Networks) course.
 The system utilizes **socket programming** to allow multiple clients to connect to a remote multi-threaded server for:

 - Uploading files